 - You can build the client on a local development machine.

-Building the CSDS client using Cloud Shell
+Build the CSDS client by using Cloud Shell

 To use Cloud Shell to build the CSDS client, do the following: